dhiway/cord/origin/orbis/provider-node/README.md

 # Origin Orbis native provider

-`origin-orbis-provider` is the CORD-owned off-chain byte/proof service for the native Orbis `StorageProvider`, `Drive`, `S3`, and Orbis Storage `TransactionStorage` composition.
-Commons runtime state remains authoritative.
+`origin-orbis-provider` is the CORD-owned off-chain byte/proof service for the native Orbis `StorageProvider`, `Drive`, and `S3` composition.
+Commons runtime state remains authoritative; the service does not implement a second retention ledger or compatibility path.
 The process refuses commits unless `StorageProviderApi` confirms at one exact finalized hash that:

 - the configured provider is active;